-There are 8 studies in the database on n-acety-l-cysteine; the confidence rating is 56.
+There are 8 studies in the database on n-acety-l-cysteine; the research rating is 56.
 A score above 80 means the effectiveness rating for this supplement is reliable.
 A score under 80 means there is insufficient evidence to ensure a reliable effectiveness rating.
-Note, this rating is for n-acety-l-cysteine as a whole.
-There are also individual ratings for the claims below.
+Note, this research rating is for n-acety-l-cysteine as a whole; there are also individual ratings for the claims below.

 Products Containing N-Acety-L-Cysteine

 |Full list of all 59 products containing N-Acety-L-Cysteine.|

 The overall ratings above are an average of the individual claim ratings below.
 Individual claims may have higher or lower ratings compared to the supplement's overall rating.
 For example, some supplements may have excellent backing for one claim, but be completely useless for another.
 Click on a claim below for more information.